novalramdhani/novalramdhani/README.md

 - 🚀 All of my projects are available at [official website](https://novalnotes.vercel.app/projects)
 - ⚡️ Tech-loving and Linux enthusiast
 - 📫 How to reach me: novalfitrahramdhani@gmail.com
+- 💼 Work from home made me do more projects than ever
 - ✨ Fun fact: Anime lovers

 ### Tech stack